Something about the glossy pages of magazines just draws you in.

 It does have quite a few ads, but if you’re looking to learn Russian, ads are a useful tool.
 Since they’re not usually text heavy, they aren’t intimidating.
 Additionally, visual cues can help you fill in any words you might be unsure of.

-You can subscribe via Amazon for $36 for one year.
+You can subscribe via Amazon.

 Мурзилка (“Murzilka”) is a monthly magazine for children ages 6-12.
 Founded in 1924, it’s the world’s longest running children’s magazine.